maxint-rd/TM16xx/README.md

 See  [Adafruit GFX documentation](https://learn.adafruit.com/adafruit-gfx-graphics-library/graphics-primitives) and [TM16xxMatrixGFX.h](/src/TM16xxMatrixGFX.h) for the provided methods.
 See the [library examples](/examples) for more information.

 ## TM16xxButtons class
-The _TM16xxButtons_ class enlarges the footprint a bit, but it adds more advanced methods to use buttons.
+The _TM16xxButtons_ class enlarges the footprint a bit, but based on the popular [OneButton library](https://github.com/mathertel/OneButton) library, it adds more advanced methods to use buttons.
 Next to simply polling the state of each button, you can define callback functions that will be called when a button is released, clicked, double-clicked or long pressed.
 To use this class on top of the base class, all you need to do is include the proper headers and instantiate the buttons object, refering to the chip specific class, for example:
 ```C++
 #include <TM1638.h>
 #include <TM16xxButtons.h>